1924–25 NHL season: Stanley Cup Finals

-In the Western Canada Hockey League, the third place Victoria Cougars won its league championship faced the Montreal Canadiens for the Stanley Cup.
+In the Western Canada Hockey League, the third place Victoria Cougars won its league championship and faced the Montreal Canadiens for the Stanley Cup.
 The series was played in Patrick Arena in Victoria, except for game two, which was played at Denman Arena in Vancouver to gather greater fan support and more income.
 Victoria beat Montreal three games to one, out-scoring the Canadiens 16 to 8.
 Victoria was the first (and only to date) non-NHL team to win the Stanley Cup since the NHL's founding.